 His major piano mentors include Laurence Davis, Eric Van De Vort, and Joseph Gurt.
 He received both his formal and informal Suzuki teacher training from Renee Robbins and Armena Marderosian.

 Mr. Flurry composes for solo instruments, chamber ensembles, and orchestra.
 His works have been commissioned by many individuals and groups, including the Atlanta Wind Symphony, University City Symphony, Kennesaw State University, Yavapai Community College, Prescott Chorale, Camarata Singers, and Balance Duo.
 His Fanfare for My City was selected by the Louisiana Philharmonic Orchestra to be their official fanfare.
-Recent large works include Fragments, a setting of excerpts from the Dead Sea Scrolls for full chorus and percussion; 1912, a full orchestra celebration of the Arizona centennial; Impulso: Concerto for Marimba, Flamenco Guitar and Dancer, a collaboration with flamenco guitarist Chris Burton Jácome; and Currents, a piano concerto to be premiered in October, 2017 by Steinway Artist James d’Leon.
+Recent large works include Fragments, a setting of excerpts from the Dead Sea Scrolls for full chorus and percussion; 1912, a full orchestra celebration of the Arizona centennial; Impulso: Concerto for Marimba, Flamenco Guitar and Dancer, a collaboration with flamenco guitarist Chris Burton Jácome; Ragtime Dances for Marimba and Orchestra, commissioned and premiered by the Prescott Chamber Orchestra; and Currents, a piano concerto to be premiered August 26, 2018 by Steinway Artist James d’Leon at the inaugural concert of Arizona Philharmonic.

 Currently, Mr. Flurry and his family reside in Prescott, Arizona.
 There he composes, teaches composition and piano, and is an adjunct professor for Yavapai Community College and an occasional mentor for Prescott College.
 He and his wife Maria regularly perform together all across Arizona as the duo Sticks and Tones.

 Henry Flurry is a certified Suzuki Piano teacher and past member of the Roster Artist of the Arizona Commission on the Arts.
-He is a co-founder of Chaparral Arts, Inc. (a non-profit organization supporting the performing arts in Arizona), Chaparral MusicFest, and the Chaparral MusicFest Suzuki Academy.
+He is a co-founder of Chaparral Arts, Inc. (a non-profit organization supporting the performing arts in Arizona), Chaparral MusicFest, Chaparral MusicFest Suzuki Academy, and the Arizona Philharmonic.

 Mr. Flurry accepts commissions for new compositions.